slowernews/wisdom-tldr/chapters/chapter_3_action.md

 -- Proverb*

 > *"We all have enough strength to endure the misfortunes of other people."
--- François de La Rochefoucauld*
+-- François de La Rochefoucauld [1613]*

 > *"To dare is to lose one’s footing momentarily.
 To not dare is to lose oneself."
--- Soren Kierkegaard*
+-- Soren Kierkegaard [1813]*

 > *"Coincidence is God’s way of remaining anonymous." (...)
 "God is subtle but he is not malicious."
--- Albert Einstein*
+-- Albert Einstein [1879]*

 > *"Nothing in the world is ever completely wrong.
 Even a stopped clock is right twice a day."
--- Paulo Coelho*
+-- Paulo Coelho [1947]*

+> *"I know that history is going to be dominated by an improbable event, I just don’t know what that event will be."
+-- Nassim Taleb [1960]*

+> *"Karma is just you, repeating your patterns, virtues, and flaws until you finally get what you deserve."
+-- Naval Ravikant [1974]*

 > *"Risk is what’s left over when you think you’ve thought of everything."
 -- Carl Richards*